onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "It is a bit embarrassing to have been concerned with the human problem all one's life and find at the end that one has no more to offer by way of advice than 'Try to be a little kinder.'" - [Aldous Huxley](https://www.goodreads.com/quotes/9861-it-is-a-bit-embarrassing-to-have-been-concerned-with)

-> "In the end ... success or failure will come down to an ethical decision, one on which those now living will be judged for generations to come." - [Edward O. Wilson](https://www.goodreads.com/quotes/150248-in-the-end-success-or-failure-will-come-down)
+> "In the end... success or failure will come down to an ethical decision, one on which those now living will be judged for generations to come." - [Edward O. Wilson](https://www.goodreads.com/quotes/150248-in-the-end-success-or-failure-will-come-down)

 > "Those who consume far more resources than they require destroy the life chances of those whose survival depends upon consuming more." - [George Monbiot](https://www.azquotes.com/quote/841038)